 There are also many ETS Services a day on the older KL to Ipoh route.

-You can book your ETS tickets from KL Sentral Stations ticketing counter on the day of travel or up to 60 days in advance.
+You can book your ETS tickets from KL Sentral Stations ticketing counter on the day of travel or usually up to a couple of months in advance (the advance booking period varies depending on if or when KTM are planning one of their timetable changes).

 Should you buy your ETS Tickets in advance?